nrocco/ide/README.md

     2017/07/04 20:15:12 Setting the project language to go

-The remove any traces of `ide` run:
+To remove any traces of `ide` run:

     % ide destroy
     2017/07/04 20:16:18 Repository is no longer an ide project